KaikaiZhao/KaikaiZhao.github.io/_posts/2019-08-11-Numerical-Integration-Gaussian-Hermite-Quadrature.md

 ### Why do we need Gaussian-Hermite Quadrature?
 <p>
-Speaking of Bayesian machine learning, you may have to deal with non-Gaussian likelihoods which require some approximation of the posterior as the prior is non-conjugate.
+Speaking of Bayesian machine learning, you may have to deal with non-Gaussian likelihoods, say Poisson likelihood, which require some approximation of the posterior as the prior is non-conjugate.
 </p>
 <p>
 In the case of variational inference, when we compute the variational evidence lower bound(ELBO), the first term of ELBO usually represents the goodness of fit for a certain model, that is to say, we need to calculate the expectation of log likelihood w.r.t the variational distribution.
 Generally, our variational distribution is easy to handle, like Gaussian distribution.